chudkowsky/howcryptoworksbook/Chapter_11_NFTs.md

-# Part XI: Non-Fungible Token (NFT) Fundamentals
+# Chapter XI: Non-Fungible Token (NFT) Fundamentals

 *This section establishes the foundational concepts of non-fungible tokens, exploring their revolutionary approach to digital ownership, technical standards, and the evolving utility that extends far beyond digital collectibles into programmable assets and decentralized identity systems.*

-## Chapter 1: NFT Core Concepts
+## Section 1: NFT Core Concepts

 ### Genesis and Philosophy

 The concept of non-fungible tokens emerged from a fundamental problem in the digital world: proving ownership and authenticity of unique digital assets.
 Before NFTs, digital art and media could be copied perfectly and shared infinitely, making it impossible to establish provenance or ownership of an "original" digital work.

-NFTs introduce **verifiable digital scarcity** and ownership through blockchain technology—much like a signed certificate of authenticity or a first edition's provenance record—while still allowing unlimited viewing and copying of the underlying media.
+NFTs introduce **verifiable digital scarcity** and ownership—much like a signed certificate of authenticity.
 This represents a philosophical shift from physical scarcity to cryptographic scarcity, enabling new forms of digital property rights.

 The mission extends beyond simple ownership: NFTs enable **programmable assets** with embedded royalties, dynamic properties, and composable functionality.
 Unlike traditional digital files, NFTs can evolve, interact with other assets, and automatically execute creator compensation through smart contracts.